0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 This allows investigators to see when the account logged in and from which remote IP addresses, helping to confirm whether it was involved in initial access or suspicious activity.
 Overall, the query provides a clear, concise timeline of `kenji.sato`’s logon events on the device, supporting targeted forensic analysis and incident response.

+# Thought Process Regarding Query 2 – Initial Access: Compromised User Account (kenji.sato T1078 Valid Accounts)

+1. The objective is to focus on a specific compromised account, `kenji.sato`, to verify its activity during the breach.
+2. Filtering by `DeviceName` ensures only the relevant endpoint is examined.
+3. Restricting `TimeGenerated` keeps the analysis within the window of interest.
+4. Filtering by `AccountName` isolates this user from all other accounts on the device.
+5. Projecting only `TimeGenerated`, `AccountName`, and `RemoteIP` simplifies the output to key forensic details for easier review.
+6. This query allows analysts to track the account's activity and validate if it was leveraged during the attack.

 ----
 ```kql
 DeviceLogonEvents